9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * In general, explain software licensing and how this applies to work we do.
 * Describe your general testing practices when building an iOS app.
 * How can apps support other languages, date formats and currencies?
+* What is Instruments and how is it useful?

 ####[[⬆]](#contents) <a name='tech'>iOS Technologies Questions:</a>